DavidRambo/dnr-hugo/content/post/humanism_is_not_universalist.md

 > &ldquo;blackness is not so much derived from a discourse on nonhuman animals—rather the discourse on &lsquo;the animal&rsquo; is formed through enslavement and the colonial encounter encompassing both human and nonhuman forms of life.
 > Discourses on nonhuman animals and animalized humans are forged through each other; they reflect and refract each other for the purposes of producing an idealized and teleological conception of &lsquo;the human&rsquo;&rdquo; (23).

+And again: "We misdiagnose the problems of Western globalizing humanism when we take universalism at its word, seeing its failures as simply a problem of implementation or procedure" (34).
-Barbara Fields further explains this relation (&ldquo;Slavery, Race, and Ideology in the USA&rdquo;).
+Barbara Fields further explains this relation of humanity and animality (&ldquo;Slavery, Race, and Ideology in the USA&rdquo;).
-The animalization of humans at the level of bio-racist taxonomies was an intellectual cheat effected in order to cover over the contradiction between Enlightment ideals of equality and liberty and slavery.
+The animalization of humans at the level of bio-racist taxonomies was an intellectual cheat effected in order to cover over the contradiction between slavery and such Enlightment ideals as equality and liberty.
 &ldquo;The human&rdquo; names not a universal but its defeat.